Legal

 | Right to object | You can object to processing based on legitimate interests.
 We will stop processing unless we can demonstrate compelling grounds that override your interests. |

-11.1 To exercise any of these rights, please email us at [email protected].
+11.1 To exercise any of these rights, email [email protected].
 We will respond within one month.
-If your request is complex, we may extend this by a further two months, but we will tell you within the first month if this is the case.
+If your request is complex we may extend this by a further two months, and will tell you within the first month if so.

-11.2 We will not charge you a fee to exercise your rights, except in cases where your request is manifestly unfounded or excessive, in which case we may charge a reasonable fee or refuse the request.
+11.2 We will not charge a fee, except where a request is manifestly unfounded or excessive, in which case we may charge a reasonable fee or refuse the request.

 11.3 We may need to verify your identity before acting on a request.